europeana/metis-vocabularies/README.md

 ## Metadata files

 Each vocabulary in the directory file has exactly one **unique** metadata file.
-This file contains the following information:
+This YAML file contains the following information:

 * **name** (String value): the **unique** human-readable name of the vocabulary, by which you can recognise the vocabulary.
 This field is obligatory.